AmasaDelano/dungeon-land/markdown/06_08_Wizard.md

 *Level 1, Enchantment Ongoing*

-The person \(not beast or monster\) you touch while casting this spell counts you as a friend until they take damage or you prove otherwise.
+The person (not beast or monster) you touch while casting this spell counts you as a friend until they take damage or you prove otherwise.

 #### Invisibility

 *Level 1, Illusion Ongoing*

-Touch an ally: nobody can see them.
+Choose yourself or an ally you touch: nobody can see them.
 They’re invisible\!
 The spell persists until the target attacks or you dismiss the effect.
 While the spell is ongoing you can’t cast a spell.

 #### Magic Missile